 [For a full review of word processing software, visit TopTenREVIEWS.com.]

 Keep tabs on your client base: CRM

 If you only have a few customers, it generally isn’t hard to keep tabs on your relationships with them, including when you’ve contacted them, what you’ve done for them and plans you have for the future.
 When that number ramps up (as you hope it will), the task can before more complicated and time-consuming.
-That’s where customer relationship management (CRM) software can come to your rescue.
+That’s where client database software for small business (otherwise known as CRM) can come to your rescue.
 As the name suggests, it helps you keep track of your customers and your relationships with them.

 CRM helps you organize your customer relationships at every point along the way, from when you first begin working with a new client to the end of that relationship.
 And even when the professional relationship is over, it can remind you to follow up with former clients to see if they are interested in renewing the relationship.

 If you want cheap crm software that you can install on your own computer, the main game in town for helping small businesses manage their clients is Act! software.
 But online CRM from Salesforce.com is a formidable competitor.

 And if you’re comfortable using online CRM, you definitely should take a look at Zoho’s CRM capabilities.

 The basic Act!
 Software starts at $171.99.
 Salesforce.com offers CRM beginning at $5 a month.
 A version of Zoho’s CRM online software with reduced functionality is free for up to three users.

 Spreadsheets are the raw material of accounting applications and far more.
 They display multiple cells containing alphanumeric text, numbers or formulas in a grid made up of rows and columns.
 They are good for keeping track of things, sorting things (slicing and dicing in business parlance) testing out the effects of changes on things like pricing and calculating.
 They’re gnarly, but they’re necessary.